apereo/cas/docs/cas-server-documentation/release_notes/RC3.md

 are [Duo Security](../mfa/DuoSecurity-Authentication.html) and [Google Authenticator](../mfa/GoogleAuthenticator-Authentication.html).

 <img width="1699" alt="image" src="https://user-images.githubusercontent.com/1205228/164191147-1864c987-a339-4678-98e6-54d2beb8200c.png">

+This mini-portal will be improved in the coming releases to list more account-related data, such as one's active single sign-on sessions, etc.

 ### Spring Boot 2.7

 CAS components are now upgraded to use and build against Spring Boot `2.7`.
 While the upgrade should remain largely invisible, there are changes to how auto-configuration components are now constructed and registered with Spring Boot mainly via a new `@AutoConfiguration` annotation.

-> This annotation
-is now used to annotate top-level auto-configuration classes that are listed in the new `META-INF/spring/org.springframework.boot.autoconfigure.AutoConfiguration.imports` file, replacing `@Configuration`.
+> This annotation is now used to annotate top-level auto-configuration classes that are listed in the new `META-INF/spring/org.springframework.boot.autoconfigure.AutoConfiguration.imports` file, replacing `@Configuration`.
 Configuration classes that are nested within or imported by an @AutoConfiguration class should continue to use `@Configuration` as before.